 Appoint standing and ad hoc committees of the Society with the advice and consent of the Board of Directors.

-Appoint temporary officers when necessary with the advice and consent of the Board of Directors.
+Appoint temporary officers when necessary, with the advice and consent of the Board of Directors.

 Assume overall concern for the affairs of the Society and for its policies.

+Present to the Board of Directors the candidate selected for the President’s Award

 Section 2.
 President-Elect